The free ebook Sex Clubs, Non-Monogamy, and Game is available for download as:

 The paid, paper version is here, on Amazon, should you desire a one-click option.
 The Amazon ebook download is also available, although I haven’t been able to get Amazon to give me a $0.00 price on the ebook version; Amazon will only offer $0.99, so that may have to remain.
 I suspect most of you will read on Kindles, iPads, etc.

 Please get in touch if you have ideas or responses.
 I view this book as a potential work-in-progress.
 I don’t think I’ve covered every aspect of the field, but I haven’t read any books that are as detailed and thorough as this one.
 If I get good feedback, I will put out another version in response to that feedback.
 I’m especially interested in any guys who put the ideas and systems I articulate into practice.
 Do your experiences match mine?
 What cities are you operating in?
 What are things like for you?

 The book is being released under a Creative Commons 4.0 Attribution license.
 That means anyone can redistribute the book or edit it, provided that your version attributes the original to “The Red Quest.”
 I have gone back and forth about whether I should make this book free or paid.
 A free book is more easily available, but most people value a thing at its price: “free” things are usually worth what’s paid for them.
 I hope Sex Clubs, Non-Monogamy, and Game is the exception to that principle.

-There are other free books discussing the floating around, with The Book of Pook being the best-known.
-I just read it.
-I hope this book will be passed from player to player, without restriction, and that guys learn to be guys and learn how to live their possible lives.
-Please email copies of the book to whoever you think may want to read it.
+There are other free books discussing the game floating around, with The Book of Pook being the best-known: I just read it.
+I hope this book will be passed from player to player, without legal restriction, and that guys learn to be guys and how to live their possible lives.
+Please email the book to whoever needs it.

 This is an open work: it is up to you, the reader, to complete it, by trying out its ideas and having your own experiences.